temporalio/documentation/docs-src/php/how-to-connect-to-a-cluster-php.md

  );
 ```

-To provide the Client Options as an environmental variable, add the `tls` option to the RoadRunner configuration file and pass the path to the file.
+To provide the client options as an environmental variable, add the `tls` option to the RoadRunner configuration file and pass the path to the file.

 ```yml
 temporal: